 Hart's obligation under this warranty is limited to repair or replacement of a product which is returned to Hart within the warranty period and is determined, upon examination by Hart, to be defective.
 If Hart determines that the defect or malfunction has been caused by misuse, alteration, abuse or abnormal conditions or operation or handling, Hart will repair the product and bill the purchaser for the reasonable cost of repair.

-To exercise this warranty, the purchaser must forward the product after calling or writing Hart for authorization.
-Hart assumes NO risk for in-transit damage.
+To exercise this warranty, the purchaser must forward the product after calling or writing an Authorized Service Center (see Section 1.3) for authorization.
+The Service Center assumes NO risk for in-transit damage.